DreamyWanderer/Introduction_to_Big_Data_Course-HCMUS/Lab_2/report.md

 ![Create file input](images/problem9_input.png)
 ![Create folder, put input file into Lab02 directory and run program](images/problem9_mkdir.png)
 ![Program runs successfully and display the result](images/problem9_run.png)

+[^1]: A. Batkin, “Converting a sentence string to a string array of words in Java,” StackOverflow, 2014. https://stackoverflow.com/a/4674887/11985028.
+[^2]: A. Batkin, “Converting a sentence string to a string array of words in Java,” StackOverflow, 2014. https://stackoverflow.com/a/4674887/11985028.
+[^3]: Baeldung, “Ignoring Commas in Quotes When Splitting a Comma-separated String,” 2021. https://www.baeldung.com/java-split-string-commas.
+[^4]: S. Balasubramanian, “Hadoop-MapReduce Lab.” p.
+27, 2016.